ThuyKat/OCP-Java-17/Chapter4.md

 System.out.println(x == y); // false
 ```

-->> tell Java to use string pool if the string is present with intern()
+->> tell Java to use string pool if the string is present, and add into pool if it is not -->  intern()
 ```java
 var name = "Hello World";
 var name2 = new String("Hello World").intern();
 System.out.println(name == name2); // true
 ```
+--> The intern() method checks if an equal String exists in  the String pool.
+If it is exist, returns a reference to that pooled String.
+If it doesnt, add the String to the pool and return a reference to it.

 ```java
 15: var first = "rat" + 1; // rat1 in spring pool
 16: var second = "r" + "a" + "t" + "1"; // reuse rat1 from spring pool